edgar971/cs-498-data-curation/final-assignment/writeup.md

 6. [10 points] In a separate document, answer the following reflection prompts:

 a) Describe your process for canonicalization (i.e., decisions, actions, representation selection, attribute issues, provenance decisions).
 Report the checksum values after canonicalization.
 My process for canonicalization was following the lectures and help from Piazza and Slack.
 It was fairly simple for the most part.
-I started by ordering attributes to alphabetical order and the elements to a consistent order.
+I started by ordering attributes in alphabetical order and the elements to a consistent order.
+I did this to make the document cleaner and overall easier to read/parse.
 I then removed any extra spaces and converted everything to double space for indentation.
 I also made sure any missing data was ported over to document b.
+This is because we don't want any data loss for existing and new data.
+This allows for both systems to be online at the same time during the transition process and also for old data to be ported over to the new system without any data loss.
 I made sure that everything was properly named to make sure data re-usable and can be stored for later analysis.

+In terms of the elements and attributes, most stayed the same.
+This is because most had good and consistent naming patterns that were clear to understand.
+The submissionType attribute was converted to an element to follow the same pattern like the event element.
+Some attribute values were inconsistent for timely and consumerDisputed, y or yes and n or no. I made sure to use Y for yes and N for no.

 MD5 Checksum: 75A5EE71CC857333BEB571602A72654D